aryankeluskar/MelodySyncer-Py/README.md

 <hr>

 ### GET /convertPlaylist
-    Parameters: playlistID (int) Soptify ID of the Playlist
+    Parameters: playlistID (string) Soptify ID of the Playlist
     Response: (list of str) List / Array of Strings, each element contains the Youtube URL for the song.
 The indices remain same from Spotify Playlist

 ## Support this project!